 Passive balancing

 The passive balancing method is relatively simple and straightforward.
 The battery is discharged through a dissipative bypass route.
 This bypass can be integrated externally or externally to the integrated circuit (IC).
-Its cost-effective.
+It’s cost-effective.
 Thus, this approach is beneficial for low-cost system applications.
 However, 100% of the excess energy from higher energy batteries is dissipated as heat, which makes passive balancing method less desirable during discharge as it has a noticeable effect on battery runtime.
 This technique limits balancing to high SOC platform and can only be performed during charging.

 Passive balancing currents are relatively small, so multiple cycles may be required to equalize a battery pack.
 Usually, the BMS comes with 200mA~500mA balancing current.
 If the current is too large, the heat generated may be too high.
 The battery pack is prone to overheating.